Aron-WSUTechProject/EGtLtPC/labtoreport.md

 # Python Information

 This article will use Python, a programming language created by Guido van Rossum.
 To get the most out of the article, it is recommended to follow along using a live version of Python.
 Python is a freely available programming language that can be obtained on all operating systems.
-Below is a list of resources to create a working install of Python on your respective operating system:
+Below is a list of resources to create a working install of Python on your respective operating system.
+Make sure you read about Python needing to be installed to PATH.
+Information is located after the bullet points below.

 * Windows: Visit the [Python Releases for Windows](https://www.python.org/downloads/windows) page of the Python website, and download the latest Python 3 release.
 At the time of this being written, it is Python 3.9.2.
 * macOS: Visit the [Python Releases for Mac OS X](https://www.python.org/downloads/mac-osx/) page of the Python website, and download the latest Python 3 release.
 At the time of this being written, it is Python 3.9.2.